Turkey is not just for Thanksgiving.

 In this recipe, I use a marinade/rub combo of garlic, rosemary, lemon and olive oil that you simply rub on the raw turkey.
 The beautiful thing about turkey is that it soaks up all the flavors of whatever you season it with, making it extremely versatile.
 It is also considered a lean source of protein and provides important immune-boosting nutrients like iron, zinc, and potassium.

 Let me show you how easy and wonderful this recipe is.

-Second, prep your sandwiches, which couldn’t be easier.
-Choose a hearty, whole grain roll, which will provide fiber and micronutrients.
-Then smear on whole-berry cranberry sauce (yes, you can buy this all year round) and softened goat cheese.
-Lastly top with a big stack of crisp butter lettuce.
+Choose a hearty, whole grain roll.
+Smear on whole-berry cranberry sauce and softened goat cheese.
+Top with a big stack of crisp butter lettuce.

 And that's it!